Case Study · Bakery & Confectionery · US Northeast

 UV-grade cast PMMA, not standard cast PMMA

 Standard cast acrylic transmits roughly 92% of visible light evenly, but it also lets through a meaningful slice of the 380–400 nm near-UV band.
 That band is exactly what fades the carmine and chlorophyll-derivative dyes used in macaron icing.
-We specified UV-grade cast PMMA with stabilizers tuned for under 5% transmission in 380–400 nm, validated against ASTM G154 accelerated UV exposure on a 60-day equivalent.
+We specified UV-grade cast PMMA — the grade rated to transmit under 5% in 380–400 nm.
+ASTM G154 is the standard that defines accelerated UV exposure for this material class; the UV-grade sheet is engineered against that band, where standard cast PMMA is not.

 The cost premium over standard cast was roughly 12% on the material line, and zero on tooling and fabrication.
 For a chain putting macarons in a south-facing window, that's the cheapest insurance you can buy.
-We ran a side-by-side test on the buyer's actual macaron stock before the production order — by day 21 the standard-PMMA control showed visible yellow-shift; the UV-grade sample held within ΔE 1.5 at day 60.
+The material logic is simple: UV-grade acrylic filters the near-UV that fades icing dyes and macaron shells, and standard PMMA passes it straight through.
+The buyer already knew the failure mode first-hand — their previous, non-UV front window had faded pastry colors, which is what put color-holding at the top of the brief.

 Slide-out crumb-tray, not fixed